LooseMarek/Survey/README.md

 }
 ```

-### Mocks

-Survey module provides set of simple mocks to help you test your app.

-The mock classes are located in `Mocks` directory and include:

-- `MockAlertController: UIAlertController`
-- `MockSurvey: SurveyProtocol`
-- `MockSurveyDelegate: SurveyDelegate`
-- `MockSurveyHelper: SurveyHelperProtocol`
-- `MockViewController: UIViewController`

 ## Testing

 Module is run with GitHub Actions everytime the new commit is pushed to the remote branch `master`.
 The testing includes: